AlexJF12/kanagawa-site/index.md

 If you are interested in running for office, this is a good place to start.

-And if you are currently running for a local office, you probably don't have the resources to hire a data person, much less a team.
+And if you are currently running for a local office, you may not have the resources to hire a data person, much less a team.
+Don't sweat it!
 You can use the information provided in this report to help target your GOTV, persuasion, and fundraising efforts.

 ## What files are included in the report?